 Issues of the case

-Whether Section 125 CrPC overrides personal law?
+Whether Section 125 CrPC override personal law?

 Under Section 127(3)(b) CrPC, what is the sum payable on divorce and whether the meaning of Mehar or dower is not summed payable on divorce?

-Overall, the main question was that the husband’s case was entirely based on the claim, that maintenance under Section 125 CrPC must be excluded on the ground that Muslim law exempts the husband of any responsibility for his divorced wife beyond payment of any mahr due to her (dower paid in lieu of marriage by the husband) and an amount to cover maintenance during the iddat period and Section 127(3)(b) CrPC conferring statutory recognition on this principle.
+Overall, the main question was that the husband’s case was entirely based on the claim that maintenance under Section 125 CrPC must be excluded on the ground that Muslim law exempts the husband of any responsibility for his divorced wife beyond payment of any mahr due to her (dower paid in lieu of marriage by the husband) and an amount to cover maintenance during the iddat period and Section 127(3)(b) CrPC conferring statutory recognition on this principle.

 What is Iddat?

 Iddat is the waiting period, which a woman observes after her husband’s death or divorce before she marries another man.
 Iddat period's length is circumstantial (usually 3 months).
 The main objective behind iddat is that this period provides sufficient time for the wife to mourn the death of her husband and also protects her from criticism which she might be subjected for remarrying too quickly after her husband died.
-Iddat also helps determine whether a woman is pregnant since four and a half months is half the duration of a normal pregnancy if there is any.
-So, let’s go through time period for which the iddat pariod observed:
+Iddat also helps determine whether a woman is pregnant since four and a half months is half the duration of a normal pregnancy, if there is any.
+So, let’s go through time period for which the iddat pariod was observed: